 The California native is recognized for her beautiful vocal timbre and stunning stage presence.
 Her voice is known for its shimmering and agile upper register and “smoky” middle register.
 Angel starred in the Met’s Porgy and Bess last September, and will perform excerpts from Gershwin’s operatic treasure with bass-baritone soloist Dashon Burton.

 Best of the Fest

 Favorite selections from the Festival are performed in this closing night concert that celebrates music, Carmel, the musicians of the Bach Festival, and the Festival’s loyal patrons.
-The program is a sampler of musician and audience favorites from throughout the two-week Festival.
+The program is a sampler of musician and audience favorites from throughout the two-week Festival Main and Chamber programs.

 All Bach Organ Recital